New Hampshire primary: Small town votes at midnight for Bloomberg

 Questions about turnout hang over the New Hampshire vote, which coincides with a rise in anxiety among Democrats and an increase in confidence among Republicans.
 Low turnout in New Hampshire would suggest Democratic weakness at the ballot box, at least for now.

-If Vermont Sen. Bernie Sanders fails to turn out new voters favoring his ultra-liberal platform, his candidacy could look weak.
+If Sanders fails to turn out new voters favoring his ultra-liberal platform, his candidacy could look weak.

 New Hampshire has one of the nation’s most mobile populations, which could also have implications for the primary.